Apzsara/powerbi-projects/Workforce-Attrition-Dashboard/README.md

 ---

 ## 📌 Note
-The dataset used is sample HR data containing fields such as Job Role, Tenure, Salary, Job Satisfaction, and Attrition status.
+The dataset used is a sample HR dataset with fields such as Job Role, Tenure, Salary, Job Satisfaction, Attrition status, and many other demographic and employment-related attributes.